Brow Lift Surgery in Michigan

 A surgical approach tends to be longer-lasting.
 The surgery may involve several small incisions behind the hairline (endoscopic brow-lift) or may involve a longer incision (coronal brow lift or trichophytic brow lift).
 In many cases, it is the outer part of the brow that requires lifting (temporal brow lift).
 In these procedures, sutures or anchors are used under the skin to suspend the brow.

-Brow lifts are often performed at the same time as other rejuvenative procedures including eyelid lifts (blepharoplasty), facelifts (rhytidectomy), laser skin resurfacing, and facial fat transfer.
+Brow lifts are often performed at the same time as other rejuvenative procedures including eyelid lifts (blepharoplasty), facelifts (rhytidectomy), and laser skin resurfacing.
 When done at the same time, patients benefit from the shared downtime.

 After the Procedure